ni554n/userscripts/android-arsenal-feed-link-to-github-redirection/README.md

 ## Version History

 - 2.0
-  - Uses an optimized loop for determining the link which may be useful in the future.
+  - Uses an optimized loop for finding the link.
 - 1.0
-  - Uses hardcoded path for link value.
+  - Uses hardcoded paths for finding the link value.

 ## Information